 The City's Comprehensive Plan and this TMP have been developed to be consistent with transportation policy and plans that have been adopted at the State and local levels, providing prioritized projects to be included into the City's Capital Improvements Plan and Transportation Improvement Plan.
 Each state, regional, and local plan are described in the following sections.
+Not all of the plans apply directly to Sammamish, but are provided here to give a broader background of regional transportation planning efforts.
 Table 2 and Table 3 in the Executive Summary cover requirements from the GMA and PSRC.

-1 According to the 2022 United States Census Bureau
+&lt;sup>1 According to the 2022 United States Census Bureau